danielcorin/blog/content/posts/2024/evals-unit-testing-for-lms.md

 data.
 The former has a wide range of possible, useful modes of operation.
 The latter generally has only one correct answer.
-If you're relying on a model to report on whether your model generations are correct, healthy, or fitting a certain criteria, you need to anticipate ways in which the reporting model might perform its job incorrectly and add other guardrails and measurements that can give you more signal about the health of your model responses.
+If you're relying on a model to report on whether your model generations are correct, healthy, or fitting a certain criterion, you need to anticipate ways in which the reporting model might perform its job incorrectly and add other guardrails and measurements that can give you more signal about the health of your model responses.

 ## Why models are still worth it

 Models don't have to be perfect to be useful.
-Even in the accounting example, where require our numbers to be correct, we can add deterministic checks and safeguards to our system (do line items add up correctly, do the sum of all receipts match the system's total?) that can flag potentially incorrect calculations for a second look.
+Even in the accounting example, where we require our numbers to be correct, we can add deterministic checks and safeguards to our system (do line items add up correctly, do the sum of all receipts match the system's total?) that can flag potentially incorrect calculations for a second look.
 Even deterministic software breaks all the time.